mongodb/docs/source/reference/aggregation.rst

 These operators perform comparisons between two values and return a Boolean, in most cases, reflecting the result of that comparison.

 All comparison operators take an array with a pair of values.
-Comparisons can be made between numbers, strings, and dates.
+You may compare numbers, strings, and dates.
 Except for :expression:`$cmp`, all comparison operators return a Boolean value. :expression:`$cmp` returns an integer.

 .. expression:: $cmp